jasonrudolph/one-rep-max/README.md

 ### Vim users are people too

-If you're a Vim user, you'll want to be able to evalulate ClojureScript forms from Vim and have them sent to the browser for execution.
+If you're a Vim user, you'll want to be able to evaluate ClojureScript forms from Vim and have them sent to the browser for execution.

 1. Install tmux